-Dr. Tarun Katapally is a physician and a population health policy researcher.
-After obtaining clinical experience in India and the United Kingdom, Dr. Katapally went on to diversify his career towards health administration and population health policy.
-Apart from his clinical degree, he has a masters in health administration from Saint Joseph’s University, Philadelphia and a PhD in population health science from the college of medicine at the University of Saskatchewan.
+Dr. Tarun Katapally is a physician and a population health researcher.
+After obtaining clinical experience in India and the United Kingdom, Dr. Katapally went on to diversify his career towards health administration and population health.
+Apart from his clinical degree, he has a Master’s degree in health administration from Saint Joseph’s University, Philadelphia and a PhD in population health science from the college of medicine at the University of Saskatchewan.
 Dr. Katapally brings a global perspective to policy research by combining his clinical experience with interdisciplinary epidemiological methods.
 His research network spans across diverse institutions both within and outside Canada.

-Currently, he holds an adjunct faculty position in the college of medicine at the University of Saskatchewan and is a research affiliate with the Indigenous Peoples’ Health Research Centre and the Canadian Centre for Health and Safety in Agriculture.
-Internationally, he is the India lead for the generation of the Global Report Card on physical activity of children, a knowledge translation endeavour to inform policy on active living across 40 countries.
+He established the Digital Epidemiology and Population Health (DEPtH) Laboratory in 2017, which implements the SMART Platform developed by him by combining the concepts of citizen science, community-based participatory research, and systems science.
+Currently, he holds an adjunct faculty position in the college of medicine at the University of Saskatchewan and is a Patient-Oriented Research Leader.
+He is also the country leader for India for the development of global report cards on the physical activity for children and youth.
+He has co-founded Active Healthy Kids India, which promotes active living policy in the second-most populous nation in the world.
 Dr. Katapally’s expertise is in linking advanced mixed-methods and complex analytical techniques with community-based participatory research to understand the impact of policy and policy-driven contexts and systems on health and wellbeing of populations.
-Increasingly, his focus is on the usage of digital epidemiological tools in informing active living policy through integrated knowledge translation to promote the health of vulnerable populations such as Indigenous youth.
+Increasingly, his focus is on the usage of digital epidemiological tools in informing policy through integrated knowledge translation to promote the health of vulnerable populations such as Indigenous youth.

-Dr. Katapally's Population Health Policy Laboratory (PHPL) is currenlty seeking competitive applications for masters, doctoral and post-doctoral degrees from candidates interested in conducting cutting-edge active living research using ubiquitous tools such as smartphones.
+Dr. Katapally's DEPtH Laboratory is currenlty seeking competitive applications for masters, doctoral and post-doctoral degrees from candidates interested in conducting cutting-edge active living research using ubiquitous tools such as smartphones.
 Click here for more information.

 - PhD in Population Health Science, University of Saskatchewan